 Effexor Addiction and Withdrawal Symptoms

-Some of the antidepressant addiction withdrawal symptoms that have been reported include brain zaps or shocks, irritability, flu-like symptoms, night terrors, anxiety, nausea, dizziness, sleepiness, insomnia, increased blood pressure, sweating, dry mouth, loss of appetite, and constipation.
+Some of the antidepressant addiction withdrawal symptoms that have been reported by the FDA 5 include brain zaps or shocks, irritability, flu-like symptoms, night terrors, anxiety, nausea, dizziness, sleepiness, insomnia, increased blood pressure, sweating, dry mouth, loss of appetite, and constipation.
 There are possibilities of more severe Effexor side effects that may have the potential of being dangerous to your health, rare withdrawal side effects include cardiac arrhythmia, increased cholesterol, stomach pain, changes in vision, Neuroleptic malignant syndrome, pancreatitis, seizure, external bleeding, and Tardive Dyskinesia discontinuation syndrome.
-Tardive Dyskinesia is an involuntary movement disorder and a rare side effect that can emerge during or after withdrawal from this medication.
+Tardive Dyskinesia is an involuntary movement disorder and a rare side effect that can emerge during or after withdrawal from this and other SNRI medication.
+Effexor is known to produce more intense withdrawals than other SNRI medications.11,12

-These withdrawal side effects should not make an impact on the decision to end antidepressant addiction.
-However, suddenly discontinuing this medication without medical supervision may result in serious withdrawal symptoms and put you at a higher risk of relapsing on Effexor.
-Choosing to end antidepressant dependence under medical care in an Effexor rehab or cessation center will reduce the risk of experiencing serious withdrawal symptoms and the possibility of relapsing.
-If you have realized that you may be dependent upon this medication, know that there are alternative ways to treat depression that are not addictive and with Effexor addiction treatment you can safely end addiction without suffering painful withdrawal symptoms.
+These withdrawal side effects should not discourage the decision to end antidepressant addiction.
+But suddenly discontinuing this medication should be discouraged.
+Without guidance and support, serious withdrawal symptoms can put your health at risk.
+Choosing to end antidepressant dependence under medical care in an Effexor rehab or cessation center will reduce the risk of experiencing serious withdrawal symptoms.
+If you have realized that you may be dependent upon this medication, you can find out more about alternative ways to treat depression that are not addictive.
+At Alternative to Meds Center, our clients can safely end addiction without suffering painful withdrawal symptoms, and they get the opportunity to address actual causes and contributors to their symptoms for authentic relief.

 Does Effexor Raise Serotonin?

-The SNRI antidepressants do not produce serotonin; they prevent the reuptake from occurring.
-Serotonin is designed for reuptake so that the nerve cells in the CNS are able to use it again.
+The SNRI antidepressants do not produce serotonin; they block the reuptake from occurring.
+Serotonin is designed for reuptake so that the nerve cells in the CNS are able to recycle it and use it again and again.
 This is a conservatory process.
-But if serotonin is forcibly kept out in nerve space (the synapse), it will degrade into metabolites, and there will be no more active serotonin left.
-It’s comparable to the way cocaine relieves depression only temporarily.
-Cocaine wastes all of the dopamine and does not produce it. dopamine is the neurochemical that monitors reward, So when a person initially takes cocaine, there will appear to be a feeling of reward in everything.
-Eventually, though, all the dopamine will be gone.
-Now nothing will be rewarding to the person.
+But if serotonin is forcibly kept suspended (outside the synapse, which is how antidepressants “work”), these molecules eventually degrade and become a waste product.
+It’s comparable to the way cocaine temporarily relieves depression.
+Cocaine uses up (wastes) all of the available dopamine and does not create more of it.
+Dopamine is the neurochemical that monitors reward, so when a person initially takes cocaine, there will appear to be an exceptional feeling of reward in everything.
+Eventually, all the dopamine will be gone.
+Now nothing in the world feels rewarding to a person in this condition.
+This is why it feels like drugs eventually “stop working”.
+It’s a bit like living off a credit card.
+Eventually, all resources become bankrupted.
+The human need for reward is hardwired.
+This is one of the harshest drivers of addiction because there is a craving and a drive for pleasure and reward, but it becomes less and less available as drug use continues.

-We need serotonin for its ability to not only inhibit environmental stimuli, but it also creates our sleep hormones and quiets compulsive thoughts and behaviors.
-Serotonin has an inhibitory nature.
-When an individual is in antidepressant withdrawal, they will most likely suffer from sleeplessness, anxiety, overstimulation, and even Tourette’s and OCD-like symptoms.
-This happens because now there really is a serotonin deficit present.
+Unlike dopamine, an excitatory neurochemical, serotonin is a “stabilizer.”
+We need serotonin for its ability to not only dampen unpleasant environmental stimuli but to create our sleep hormones.
+Serotonin quiets compulsive thoughts and behaviors.
+This is a major neurotransmitter with functions that we don’t entirely know yet.
+But it is clear to see when an individual is in antidepressant withdrawal, they suffer from sleeplessness, anxiety, overstimulation, and even Tourette’s and OCD, which can follow drug-induced serotonin deficiency.21

 Can Nutrition Raise Serotonin?